-PD1 -> How is Contango/Backwardation calculated and why does it affect the VXZ ?
-That is answered in the VXX blog post where it says PD4, basically the same is applied to VXZ with the difference that in this case contango is a measure of the spread between the 7th and the 4th VIX future.
-Since when in contango the 7th future is more expensive than the 4th, and since 4th month vix futures are sold to buy the 7 month ones then the amount of contracts tends to be reduced while in contango.
-That is because under contango selling one 4th month future is not enough to buy a 7 month one.
-The opposite effect happens while in backwardation, which leads to the increase of the amount of futures which is a headwind to the VXZ price.
+PD1 -> How is Contango/Backwardation calculated and why does it affect the ZIV ?
+That is answered in the VXX blog post where it says PD4, basically the same is applied to ZIV with the difference that in this case contango is a measure of the spread between the 7th and the 4th VIX future.
+Since when in contango the 7th future is more expensive than the 4th, and since 4th month vix futures are bought with the proceeds of selling the 7 month ones then the amount of contracts tends to be increased while in contango.
+That is because under contango selling one 7th month future gives more than enough to buy a 4 month one.
+The opposite effect happens while in backwardation, which leads to the decrease of the amount of futures which is a headwind to the ZIV price.

 PD2 -> Why does the calculated data change as more data becomes available ?

 That’s due to the way that the model is designed to learn from available market data and extrapolate.
 All the calculated data changes depending on the amount of market data that the model learns from.
 Not only does the first 2004 calculated value change but all of them do.